Disney XD (United Kingdom and Ireland): Full rebranding

 On 1 January 2005, Fox Kids was fully relaunched as Jetix.
-Cinema advertising campaign produced in-house was instigated to help promote the rebrand, Jetix marketing director Allan Stenhouse says: "Cinema is a fast-paced, action-packed environment where both the quality of visual and audio communication enables us to excite children about Jetix."
+Cinema advertising campaign produced in-house was instigated to help promote the rebrand, Jetix marketing director Allan Stenhouse said: "Cinema is a fast-paced, action-packed environment where both the quality of visual and audio communication enables us to excite children about Jetix."
 Shortly after the rebranding, a new early-evening block was introduced named "Jetix Max".
 The Jetix Max slot included such shows as W.I.T.C.H., Totally Spies, Martin Mystery, Funky Cops, Power Rangers, PXG, and Black Hole High.
-Jetix Max was dropped in June 1, 2006, although it remained on other Jetix channels around Europe.
+Jetix Max was discontinued in 1 June 2006, although it remained on other Jetix channels around Europe.

-On September 26, 2007, Jetix signed a deal with Sky and Virgin to allow its content to be used on their video on demand services.
+On 26 September 2007, Jetix signed a deal with Sky and Virgin to allow its content to be used on their video on demand services.
 Jetix and Nordic managing director Boel Ferguson said, "We are excited about securing these deals and continue to pursue distribution opportunities to make Jetix programming even more accessible to consumers".
-Further enhancement occurred on November 20, 2007, when its online website started to include video clips of its programmes.
+Further enhancement occurred on 20 November 2007, when its online website started to include video clips of its programmes.

 Disney XD

+Pre-Launch

-On December 28, 2008, Disney bought out the remaining 26% share in Jetix to acquire full ownership of the company.
+On 28 December 2008, Disney acquired the remaining 26% share in Jetix Europe and gained full ownership of the company.
 Disney relaunched Jetix as Disney XD, in the United States, followed by relaunch in the UK in August 2009, replacing Jetix.
 That same month, Jetix's on-screen logo was removed and replaced with Disney XD's logo counting down the days to the launch.
 Disney XD was aimed towards boys aged 6 to 14 with Disney Channel focusing more toward girls.

 Disney XD eventually expanded to include live-action films and sports coverage developed in collaboration with ESPN and also introduced Aaron Stone, Phineas and Ferb and The Suite Life of Zack & Cody, and continued to air shows that previously aired on Jetix, such as Pokémon: Diamond and Pearl: Battle Dimension, Jimmy Two-Shoes, Kid vs. Kat, American Dragon: Jake Long and Phil of the Future.